michele2014/code.training/nodejs/console-app/README.md

   2. [Wed Mar 06 22:26:35] - RT @TIME: When we take offense we re in reactive ...
 END LIST
   ```
+### Test
+Unit testing is implemented by using the tool `jest`
+To test the application run the command `npm test`

+### Logs
+Inside the folder `logs` you can find
+- `combined.log` which contains all logs, included the API responses
+- `error.log` which contains all errors logged